Gambling in Thailand: Failed legalization efforts from 2024 to 2025

 Opposition from the public to the proposed legislation had grown since the legislation was revealed.
 Large scale protests had taken place.
 As a result, parliament had delayed the introduction of the bill until July 2025.
 Critics alleged that the government had been trying to fast track the bill without considering the effects of commercial casinos.
 Opposition and delays led to questions over whether the legislation would be passed.
 46% of Thai citizens didn’t see the bill passing according to polling.
 By June 2025, efforts were underway amongst the opposition to hold a referendum on legalization, citing opposition to the proposed casino developments.
 The Stop Gambling Foundation of Thailand claimed to have gathered enough signatures to hold a referendum.
 Despite this, any referendum which could have been held would have been non-binding under Thai law.

-By late June of 2025, the Entertainment Complex Bill was shelved but was still planned to be introduced in Parliament a month later.
+By late June 2025, the Entertainment Complex Bill was shelved but was still planned to be introduced in Parliament a month later.
 On July 1, 2025, Prime Minister Paetongtarn Shinawatra was suspended due to a scandal stemming from a leaked phone call, which created further uncertainty about the future of the bill.
 The opposition was seeking to dismiss her as Prime Minister, and wanted to see the efforts to legalize casinos halted.
-The Prime Minister was officially removed in August of 2025.
+The Prime Minister was officially removed in August 2025.

 On July 7, 2025, the bill was abandoned and will not be introduced.
-This therefor ended efforts to legalize casinos in Thailand.
+This therefore ended efforts to legalize casinos in Thailand.
 It is unclear if or when such efforts to legalize casinos may be revisited.
 Following the withdrawal of the bill, Las Vegas Sands reaffirmed its interest in the Thai market but stated that Thailand needed a clear framework if they were to legalize gambling.